KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/README.md

 ### 2D Fragment Visualisation
 This sections allows users to visualise peptide fragments in 2D.
 The key features include:
-- Interactive plots for fragment ions linking to the ions to the peptide sequence.
+- Interactive plots for fragment ions linking the ions to the peptide sequence.
 - Hover tooltips for detailed fragment information.
 - The customisation of the charge state parameter.